 The problem that has always dogged the X-Men franchise is an overabundance of characters, and that's also felt in this film.
 Outside of Xavier, Magneto, Shaw and Mystique there is little real character development (Shaw's cronies are the most affected by this; January Jones' credit may as well be for her cleavage and the rest of the bad guys – including Vaughn's lucky charm Jason Flemyng as Azazel – get about four lines between them), the others are really just special effects waiting to happen, which is a shame because the young actors playing them (especially Nicholas Hoult as Beast) are all pretty good.

 The outstanding part of the film is its action heavy climax.
-Most superhero films abandon whatever themes they've been working through for the past hour and a half for a last twenty minutes of characters fighting.
+By the third act, most superhero films abandon whatever themes they've been working through for the past hour and a half for twenty minutes of characters fighting.
 Not this one.
-For much of the film the political content is rather like being smacked in the face with contemporary resonance, but the use of the Cuban missile crisis is clever and thrilling,but that's not why it works.
+For much of the film, the political content is like being smacked in the face with contemporary resonance.
+The use of the Cuban missile crisis is clever and thrilling, but that's not why it works.
 The last twenty minutes or so is where Vaughn and Goldman draw all the threads, all the themes, together into an almost operatic crescendo of thrills, effects and interpersonal drama.
 The balancing act achieved here by Vaughn, the writers and editors Lee Smith and Eddie Hamilton is outstanding.
 Fassbender and McAvoy both seem to raise their performances one more notch too.

 X-Men: First Class has a few issues, but overall this is great blockbuster cinema.
 It mixes action, drama and a few laughs capably, it is character driven, powered by excellent performances, but never forgets to deliver thrills or great action choreography (thanks Azazel), it's also a thematically developed and interesting film, which will make it interesting to revisit in the future.
 Whatever its minor problems, this is another fine addition to the filmography of Matthew Vaughn, who is becoming one of Britain's most interesting directors (and, almost uniquely, doing so in the mainstream) and it is likely to be one of the best mainstream films you see this year.